 It gets further complicated in season two: Bel is still holding a torch for Freddie, who married a girl in Paris and has brought her back to England.
 Meanwhile, Hector is continuing to cheat on Marnie with Femme Fatale Kiki, said Femme Fatale has Hector's friend Laurie - who is also a commander in Scotland Yard - on a hook, Angus has a new boy-toy and a beard (his cousin Vera), and Lix and Randall have a mysterious past together that involves the Spanish Civil War and their long-lost daughter Lix gave up for adoption.

-Silk Hiding Steel: Very few viewers would have pinned this as being part of Marnie's character.
+Silk Hiding Steel: Very few viewers would have pinned this as being part of Marnie's character,but Series 2 demonstrates she's more than capable of being a strong and independent woman.
 Bel shows signs of this, too, and Kiki may just grow into this, if her interview in the finale is any indication.

 Stepford Smiler: We know from day one that Marnie has it down to a science, but Lix has multiple moments when she shows that she isn't all whiskey and sarcasm.
 Kiki also has aspects of it, especially when it comes to Cilenti, as does Rosa Maria with Pike.